flyteorg/flyte/docs/deployment/configuration/performance.rst

 1. Pulls from the ``WorkQueue`` and loads what it needs to do the job: the workflow specification (desired state) and the previously recorded execution status.
 2. Observes the actual state by querying the Kubernetes API (or the Informer cache).
-3. Calculates the difference between desired and observed state, and triggers an effect to reconcile both states (eg. Launch/kill a Pod, handle failures, schedule a node execution, etc), interacting with the Propeller executors to process Inputs, Outputs and Offloaded data as indicated in the workflow spec.
+3. Calculates the difference between desired and observed state, and triggers an effect to reconcile both states (eg. Launch/kill a Pod, handle failures, schedule a node execution, etc), interacting with the Propeller executors to process inputs, outputs and offloaded data as indicated in the workflow spec.
 4. Keeps a local copy of the execution status, besides what the K8s API stores in ``etcd``.
 5. Reports status to the control plane and, hence, to the user.